dstkeehan/dstkeehan.github.io/index.md

 invisible: true
 ---

-<b>Hello</b>
+### Hello

-I am a doctoral candidate in operations research at the University of Auckland, supervised by [Professor Andy Philpott](https://profiles.auckland.ac.nz/a-philpott) and [Associate Professor Andrew Mason](https://profiles.auckland.ac.nz/a-mason).
+I am a [doctoral candidate](https://profiles.auckland.ac.nz/dkee331) in operations research at the University of Auckland, supervised by [Professor Andy Philpott](https://profiles.auckland.ac.nz/a-philpott) and [Associate Professor Andrew Mason](https://profiles.auckland.ac.nz/a-mason).

 My research involves decision making under uncertainty.
-In particular, I am looking at how decisions (especially multistage decisions) can be improved by distributional robustness when randomness is approximated by data.
+In particular, I am looking at how data-driven can be improved by distributional robustness.
 I expect to graduate in 2025.

 I received my Bachelor of Engineering (Honours) in Engineering Science from the University of Auckland in April 2022.
-During my undergraduate degree, I worked in the Department of Mathematics on game theoretical problems in firm location, and in the Department of Physics on Bayesian model inference of gravitational microlensing events.
+Outside of univeristy, I enjoy the sport of Futsal, where I play flanker.

 <b>Interests:</b>
 <ul>